inaos/iron-array-python/doc/source/intro.rst

 * Pervasive parallelism.
 All the operations are performed using an optimal amount of threads for the system.

 * Native persistency.
 The arrays can be stored on disk and loaded very efficiently.
-Arrays can even be operated with without the need to load them in-memory (aka out-of-core operation).
+Arrays can even be operated without the need to load them in-memory (aka out-of-core operation).

 * Automatic fine-tuning based on underlying hardware.
 Important parameters of your CPU, like the number of cores or cache sizes, are automatically detected and used for optimal execution times.